-The rounding mode specifies the way to round the result of a floating-point operation, in case the exact result can not be represented exactly in the destination significand; the corresponding C data type is mpfr_rnd_t.
+The rounding mode specifies the way to round the result of a floating-point operation, in case the exact result cannot be represented exactly in the destination (see Section 4.4 [Rounding], page 8).
+The corresponding C data type is mpfr_rnd_t.